 Does hearing loss cause dementia?

-Understandably, this can provoke fear or anxiety that if you don’t get hearing aids, you will end up with dementia.
+Understandably, this can provoke fear or anxiety that if you don’t get hearing aids, you may develop dementia.

 But what does the research say, and why is there an increased focus on this link in recent times?